-• Housing for Disabled Persons Targeted by Mississippi Affirmative Olmstead Initiative (10 pts)
+• Housing for Disabled Persons Targeted by Mississippi Affirmative Olmstead Initiative (13 pts)

-Ten points will be awarded to developments that set aside a minimum of 7% but no more than 20% of the total development units for persons targeted by the Mississippi Affirmative Olmstead Initiative.
-To qualify for this incentive, the owner must agree to accept referrals from the Mississippi Olmstead initiative referral network and execute a memorandum of understanding between the owner, property manager, and the Community Mental Health Center serving the area under the Mississippi Olmstead Initiative for the period of the targeting agreement.
+Thirteen (13) points will be awarded to developments that set aside a minimum of 7% but no more than 20% of the total development units for persons targeted by the Mississippi Affirmative Olmstead Initiative.
+To qualify for this incentive, the owner must agree to accept referrals from the MAOI referral network partner serving the property's location, Mississippi United to End Homelessness (MUTEH) or Open Doors Homeless Coalition (ODHC) and execute a memorandum of understanding between the owner, property manager, and the MAOI referral network partner for the period of the targeting agreement.
+The tenant selection plan must describe how it will handle requests for reasonable accommodation(s) as defined in the Fair Housing Act.